Standard Operating Procedures

 Form to generate the invoice

-Please complete the billing form (for internal use and available in French only at this time) and submit it to the REB Office.
-This step is part of the submission process (initial or renewal).
+Please complete the billing form and submit it to the REB Office.
+This step is part of the request process for clinical trials (and other projects in certain cases).

 Processing times